Kasambx/A-simple-webserver-with-go-lang/README.md

 **Pushing the Container Image to a Registry**
 To push the container image to a registry such as Docker Hub, run the following command:

 bash
 Copy code
-docker push your-username/your-image-name:your-image-tag
+"docker push your-username/your-image-name:your-image-tag"
 Make sure to replace your-username, your-image-name, and your-image-tag with your desired values.

 **Deploying the Container on Kubernetes**
 To deploy the container on Kubernetes, run the following command:

 Copy code
-kubectl apply -f your-deployment.yaml
+"kubectl apply -f your-deployment.yaml  "
 This command will create a Kubernetes deployment with the specified number of replicas.

 **Exposing the Deployment as a Service**
 To expose the Kubernetes deployment as a service, run the following command:

 Copy code
-kubectl apply -f your-service.yaml
+"kubectl apply -f your-service.yaml"
 This command will create a Kubernetes service with a load balancer that listens on port 80 and forwards traffic to port 8080 in the container.

 **License**